Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Detail of the side of the Sistine Chapel| ©Juan de Dios Santander Vela

-• From Monday to Thursday it is open until 6:30 pm (although the last access is allowed only until 4:30 pm).
+• From Monday to Thursday it is open until 6:30 p. m. (although the last access is allowed only until 4:30 p.m.).

-• On Fridays and Saturdays the hours are more extended, as it is open until 22:30 (with the last access of the day being at 20:30).
+• On Fridays and Saturdays the hours are more extended, as it is open until 22:30 (with the last access of the day at 20:30).

-When is the Sistine Chapel closed?
+When does the Sistine Chapel close?

 Although the Sistine Chapel is open every day of the week, please note that there may be religious celebrations during the year that limit access to the Chapel during certain hours or on certain days.
 In addition, there are certain key dates in the calendar during which the Chapel remains closed.
 Take note: